-Two angels, Charles and Arthur, are sent down to retrieve a young girl who has selected the couple she wishes to be borne to but who are so involved in their theatrical lives that procreation doesn't get a look in.
-To try and ginger things up Charles materialises and poses as a rich potential backer for their next show, only to discover that life on earth can be quite fun.Written by
+Two angels, Charles and Arthur, are sent down to retrieve a young girl who has selected the couple she wishes to be born to but who are too involved in their theatrical lives to think about procreation.
+To try to stir things up, Charles materializes and poses as a rich potential backer for their next show; he discovers that life on earth can be fun.Written by

 Was this review helpful to you?

 | Report this